 The Full time enrollment fee is $85 per year.
-The Part time enrollment fee is based on your part time status.

 Yes, the State of Kansas requires testing of all students in public schools or programs.
 These mandatory tests take place during a specific time frame set by the state.
 Since state law requires that these tests are proctored, all students must be available to meet at a regional location in Kansas during the February-May testing window.